canonical/testflinger/docs/reference/test-phases.rst

             │   └── ubuntu-logo.png
             └── script.sh

+The Testflinger CLI also accepts an optional `--attachments-relative-to` argument.
+When provided, relative paths are interpreted in relation to this reference path, instead of the default,  i.e. the location of the Testflinger job file.

-In this example, there is no `url` field under the `provision_data` to specify where to download the provisioning image from.
+In the example above, there is no `url` field under the `provision_data` to specify where to download the provisioning image from.
 Instead, there is a `use_attachment` field that indicates which attachment should be used as a provisioning image.
 The presence of *either* `url` or `use_attachment` is required.

 At the moment, only the :ref:`muxpi` device connector supports provisioning using an attached image.